Profit margins: 5 things every startup founder needs to know

 • Depreciation and amortisation

-When looking at your OPM, you can examine the effects these indirect costs have on your business.
+When reviewing your OPM, you can assess the impact of these indirect costs on your business.
 So, when looking at your income statement, you can see whether the areas your startup is investing in are positively or negatively affecting your growth.

 Here’s the operating profit margin formula: